Thick Iowa Chops with Easy Stuffing Crust

 But Iowa chops?
 I swear, my family reveled on these things, especially hot off the grill, Dad cooking.

 So what, exactly, is an "Iowa chop"?
-Just any ol' everyday pork chop from pigs raised on Iowa hog farms?
+Is an Iowa chop just any ol' everyday pork chop from pigs raised on Iowa hog farms?
 Nope.

 Iowa chops are thick, an inch or more, cut from the second most tender part of the animal.
 And while the meat is thick, the meat is tender and quick-cooking, perfect for weeknight meals.